RegionMiner subtask: Annotation and Statistics

 - MatInspector settings (if available)

-The number of input regions, their total length as well as the minimum,
+In the general statistics table, the number of input regions, their total length in basepairs as well as the minimum,

 In case the region classification has been checked, a table with the number